Egypt and Jordan Family Holiday

 Salaam Aleikum!
 Welcome to Cairo, an intriguing mix of the modern and ancient.
 Your family adventure begins at a welcome meeting at 5 pm tonight at your hotel.
 With the formalities out of the way, head out for a meal with your leader and fellow travellers and get to know each other over some local fare.
 For those who arrive early and have free time there are plenty of things to see and do.
 You can head out to explore the markets or, if the hustle and bustle of the city is too much, catch the metro into the oldest part of the city, the Coptic Christian sector.
 The latter is a haven of peace and quiet, with narrow cobbled streets and beautiful old churches.

 Explore the amazing Pyramids of Giza which have stood tall for 4500 years, including the enigmatic Great Sphinx.
 Afterwards, head to the Egyptian Museum, home to one of the world's great collections of antiquities.
-Wander the treasure-filled halls of the museum and be sure to check out the Mummies Hall (optional) for a close encounter with some of the country’s most important queens and pharaohs.
+Wander the treasure-filled halls of the museum.
 You'll have plenty of time to explore the sites today (approximately 3 hours for the pyramids and 3 hours for the museum).
 In the evening you will transfer to Giza Railway Station and board an overnight train to the southern city of Luxor (approximately 13 hours).

 Upon arrival in Luxor we head over to the Karnak Temple Complex, the largest religious building in the world.
 Building began over 4000 years ago, and construction continued gradually until around BC 30.
 Enjoy a guided tour of this vast system of pylons, obelisks and chapels including the Avenue of Sphinxes and the Great Temple of Amun.
 History truly comes alive here, especially with a local guide who is passionate about the stories and legends that shaped it.
 After a few hours exploring this site, you’ll likely be ready for an afternoon of relaxation at the hotel.